inda18plusplus/cnol-karma-compiler/README.md

 # Karma Interpreter and Compiler

-Based of description provided by https://esolangs.org/wiki/Karma.
+Based on description provided by https://esolangs.org/wiki/Karma.